The Sovereign SDK Book

 or (map/vec) types are similar to Kernel

-but not in either merkle tree.
-This is useful for creating data that will be served via RPC but never
+in either merkle tree.
+This is useful for creating data that will be served via

 The STF Blueprint